-The distributed battery storage project is to be situated at remote sites with limited access to our distribution networks, but close to renewable IPP plant.
-The project, funded by the World Bank, is in the final stages of project development.
 The underspend against the target is largely due to the impact of the savings drive during the past year, combined with delays in projects, such as the Koeberg steam generator replacement, the battery storage project and the new build projects.
 Spend in Group Capital was also reduced by the net income (being revenue less the associated primary energy cost) on electricity generated by units after synchronisation to the grid but before being commissioned.

-For information on future new build projects, refer to "Our know-how - Investing in appropriate technologies" on pages 146 to 150

-Correcting major design and construction defects at Medupi, Kusile and Ingula Power Stations There are unacceptably high load loss factors at the five units at Medupi and two units at Kusile which have been synchronised to the grid, as well as the four units commissioned at Ingula Power Station.
+For information on future new build projects, refer to "Our know-how - Investing in appropriate technologies" on pages 146 to 150 at Medupi, Kusile and Ingula Power Stations There are unacceptably high load loss factors at the five units at Medupi and two units at Kusile which have been synchronised to the grid, as well as the four units commissioned at Ingula Power Station.
 This is due to major defects which are the result of a combination of plant design deficiencies and operational and maintenance inefficiencies, thereby leading to decreased plant availability and reliability.
-These major defects could only be identified after plant commissioning and operation.